adyen-examples/build-your-own-payments-integration-adyen/README.md

 In this module, we will build an advanced checkout page using the advanced flow.
 Here are some helpful tips:
 The `/sessions` calls the following three Adyen endpoints: [1] `/paymentmethods` (retrieves available payment methods), [2] `/payments` (starts a transaction) and [3] `/payments/details` (submits payment details).
 This means we'll have to change a couple of things on our front- and backend.
+  * We've provided some helper functions that stores the session of a user, use `CartService` to create an empty shoppingCart: add items to a cart, retrieve your shopping cart, or empty it.
+     * The idea is to extend the preview page with two buttons, one for adding headphones and another one for adding sunglasses.
+     * Once they are added, we need to keep track of the total amount and update our frontend accordingly (e.g. display the total amount on the frontend Drop-in page)
+     * The total amount needs to be visible on the "pay"-button of the Drop-in and the preview page.
+     * Once the shopper is done with their purchase, the shopping cart needs to be empty if the payment was successful.
   * Frontend: We need to override several event handlers and handle the subsequent calls.
      * Show the amount that the shopper needs to pay on the drop-in.
   * Backend `/api/CheckoutResource.java`: We have to implement these three calls that the frontend needs to call.
 We'll also need include additional parameters.
      * The `initiatePayment` method should have a variable amount that can be changed according to the shopper's cart.
      * The `getPaymentMethods` and `submitAdditionalDetails` should be implemented in `CheckoutResource.java`.